openframeworks/ofSite/documentation/types/ofRectangle.markdown

 _inlined_description: _

-Get the largest x-position of the ofRectangle.
+Get the largest x position of the ofRectangle as float.

-Returns: The largest x-position of the rectangle.
+Returns: The largest x position of the rectangle.